dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 Another configuration filter can be set for a Data Engineering Team to receive notifications about Timeliness (data delay) or Validity (data ingestion issues) issues then the filter set for a Data Asset Manager to receive notification messages about market completeness for missing a particular market data.

-When using multiple filtered notification configuration, DQOps will send the notification that matches the first notification in the ascending order of the priority value unless the **Process additional notification filters** checkbox is set.
+When using multiple filtered notification configuration, DQOps will send the notification that matches the first notification in the **ascending order of the priority value** unless the **Process additional notification filters** checkbox is set.

-Setting to process additional filters makes the first matching filter of configured filters not break searching for the next filters.
+Setting to **process additional filters makes** the first matching filter **not breaks the searching process** for the next configured filters, which will continue to the next match.
-Then the process of searching and matching will continue to the next match.
-When it does not have set that flag, this filter will break the searching process.
+When it does **not** have **set** that flag, this filter **will break** the searching process.
 The notifications are sent with the use of all matched notification filters in this process.

 To break the process of searching for the next matching filter without sending the notification message, set the **Do not create incidents** option.